telerik/kendo-ui-core/docs-aspnet-mvc/helpers/scheduler/how-to/drag-and-drop.md

 # Implement Drag-and-Drop Support

-The example below demonstrates how to implement the drag-and-drop functionality between a Kendo UI Grid and Scheduler in ASP.NET MVC applications.
+To see the example, refer to the project on how to [implement the drag-and-drop functionality between a Kendo UI Grid and Scheduler](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/scheduler/scheduler-drag-and-drop) in ASP.NET MVC applications.

-To see the example, refer to [this GitHub repository](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/scheduler/scheduler-drag-and-drop).

 ## See Also

 * [Overview of the Scheduler HtmlHelper]({% slug overview_schedulerhelper_aspnetmvc %})
 * [SchedulerBuilder API Reference](/api/Kendo.Mvc.UI.Fluent/SchedulerBuilder)

-For more runnable examples on the Kendo UI Scheduler in ASP.NET MVC applications, browse its [**How To** documentation folder]({% slug howto_bindtowebapicontroller_scheduleraspnetmvc %}).
+For more runnable examples on the Kendo UI Scheduler in ASP.NET MVC applications, browse its [**How To** documentation folder](/helpers/scheduler/how-to/).